metauni/metauni.github.io/festival/index.md

 ## Instructions for speakers

 For a quick introduction to giving a talk at metauni, see [here](https://metauni.org/posts/instructions/instructions-admin).
+All talks will be recorded, we'll be in touch to get your permission to post them to the metauni YouTube channel (or not, it's completely up to you).

 You have two options: